 But to give you some sense of things…especially for those of you who like data…here’s a great article from Mother Earth News…on this very topic.
 In a nutshell, what they figured out was…you could grow $700 worth of food in a 100 square foot space.
 And by the way, their garden included: 2 tomato plants; a variety of 6 peppers; 4 zucchini; 4 basil; and a variety of 18 lettuces.

 And for those of you who really love numbers, here’s a great post from the Oregon State University Master Gardener website that spells out the cost/savings of growing your own vegetables.
-So check it out.
+It may be a bit dated, but you should still check it out if you’re interested.

 But let me close out this section with a few thoughts…just to set your expectations and to help you optimize your efforts: